An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Tokyo’s Meguro River in spring

-How to Get Around on this Japan 1 Month Itinerary
+How to Get Around Japan

 This one month in Japan itinerary relies on using Japan’s efficient and relatively straightforward public transportation system to get around.

 You’ll use a combination of local subways and trains, the high-speed Shinkansen “bullet train” and buses.
-We also caught one or two taxis in cities like Kyoto and Kanazawa that rely more on the bus network than the subway.
+We also caught one or two taxis in cities like Kyoto and Kanazawa that rely more on the slower bus network than the subway.

 Getting the shinkansen in Japan is such a great way to travel between cities